ball6847/try-mariadb-simple-replication/README.md

-Follow this step to test this functional
+Follow this step to test this function

 ```sh
 # start up docker service